Court: Nike logo of Michael Jordan didn’t violate copyright

-SAN FRANCISCO (AP) — A U.S. appeals court says an iconic Nike logo of a leaping Michael Jordan didn’t violate the copyright of an earlier photograph of the basketball star.
+SAN FRANCISCO (AP) — An iconic Nike logo of a leaping Michael Jordan that the company has used to market billions of dollars of merchandise didn’t violate the copyright of an earlier photograph of the basketball star, a federal appeals court ruled Tuesday.

-The 9th U.S. Circuit Court of Appeals said Tuesday that the logo was based on a photograph of Jordan by Nike that was inspired by a 1984 photo by Jacobus Rentmeester.
+The logo was based on a photograph taken by someone Nike hired.
+That photo was “obviously inspired” by a 1984 photo by Jacobus Rentmeester, the 9th U.S. Circuit Court of Appeals said.
+But the court in a 2-1 decision said the photos are unmistakably different in key elements.

-They both show Jordan leaping with his legs extended outward toward a basketball hoop with a ball above his head.
-But the court says the photos are unmistakably different in key elements.
+Both show Jordan leaping with his legs extended outward toward a basketball hoop with a ball above his head.

-Nike used its photo for the “Jumpman” logo — a silhouetted image of Jordan in the pose that the company has used to market billions of dollars of merchandise.
+Nike used its photo for the “Jumpman” logo — a silhouetted image of Jordan in the leaping pose in its photograph.

 Most Read Stories